Get insider access

 Yes

 Unlike previous editions, like the Beats Studio3 Wireless, these headphones don't have a W1 or H1 chip for easier pairing and switching between iOS devices.
-However, they offer One-Touch Pairing with iOS devices, as well as Google Fast Pair, which similarly lets you quickly pair the headphones but with Android phones instead.
-On the downside, they have high latency using the default SBC codec and don't support any other codecs that might lower it, so your audio and video will be slightly out of sync if you're gaming or watching a movie on your computer.
-Some apps and devices compensate for latency, though.
+However, they offer One-Touch Pairing with iOS devices, as well as Google Fast Pair, which similarly lets you quickly pair the headphones with Android devices.
+Unfortunately, they have high latency using the default SBC codec and don't support any other codecs that might lower it significantly.
+As a result, you may notice your audio and video slightly out of sync while gaming with these headphones connected via Bluetooth.
+However, different apps and devices can compensate for latency.

 0